dayuwater/reactnd-project-myreads-starter-master/plans_for_advanced_feature.md

 # Plans for Advanced Feature

-## Phase 1: Should be done with currently aviliable thing
+## Phase 1: Add User settings
 - Settings route to change the color theme of the app
 - Use an external file to store the app settings and load the file once the app starts

+## Phase 2: Add a book detail page
-- Add gengre to books and sort the books by gengre
+- Display all the useful metadatas for books
 - Add ratings and let user rate the books
-- Add sort by on search page.
-Sort by name, author, gengre and rating

-## Phase 2: Add new books to the app
-- Have no idea about the backend function now.
-If we can, add the book to the backend, if we can't just add to a local datafile

-## Phase 3: Add the book content
+## Phase 3: Add a discover page
-- Use some other API to generate book content inside the books.
-The content will be faked
-- Let user to choose chapters to read
-- Store the chapter the user read last time for each book
-- Store whether the user has read a book or not, if yes, display the last chapter the user read
+- Show all the books in the backend server
+- Put them into different categories defined by user
+- Like gengre, year published, language, page count, maturity rating...
+- Mark the results into different colors if they are already in the bookshelf